callanalexander/pardalote/README.md

 ## Citation

+The pre-print for this work will be out shortly.
+This work relies heavily on the contributions of the following papers:

 - Kahl, S., Wood, C. M., Eibl, M., & Klinck, H. (2021).
-BirdNET: A deep learning solution for avian diversity monitoring. *Ecological Informatics*, 61, 101236. van Merriënboer, B., Dumoulin, V., Hamer, J., Harrell, L., Burns, A., & Denton, T.
+BirdNET: A deep learning solution for avian diversity monitoring. *Ecological Informatics*, 61, 101236.
+- van Merriënboer, B., Dumoulin, V., Hamer, J., Harrell, L., Burns, A., & Denton, T.
   (2025).
 Perch 2.0: The bittern lesson for bioacoustics. arXiv preprint arXiv:2508.04665.
 - McInnes, L., Healy, J., & Melville, J. (2018).
 UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction. *arXiv:1802.03426*.